boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 -------------------------------------------------------------------------------
 ## Local Memory Allocation

-The facil.io Simple Template Library includes a fast, concurrent, local memory allocator designed for shot-medium object life-spans.
+The facil.io Simple Template Library includes a fast, concurrent, local memory allocator designed for grouping together objects with similar lifespans.

 Multiple allocators can be defined using `FIO_MEMORY_NAME` and including `fio-stl.h` multiple times.

 The shortcut `FIO_MALLOC` MACRO will define a local memory allocator shared by any facil.io types that are defined after that macro (in multiple `include` space).

+When `FIO_MEMORY_DISABLE` is defined, all custom memory allocators will route to the system's `malloc`.

 ### Why Use a Local Memory Allocation?